samthebest/dump/sams-scala-tutorial/platonic-programming.md

 ## Theorem - State Monism

-Given an infinitely fast processor and an infinite amount of memory, every program can be refactored to have at most 1 variable (i.e. `var` in Scala) while remaining functionally equivilant.
-By the above principles we should favour these programs.
+Given an infinitely fast processor and an infinite amount of memory, every program can be refactored to have at most 1 variable (i.e. `var` in Scala) while remaining functionally equivilant, and this `var` need only occur in the entry point of the application.
+This means only one function, the entry point, mutates anything, while all other functions are pure.
+By the transparency principle we should favour these programs.

+**Note:** Most modern functional languages provide many native functions that hide away `var`s and most modern computers are very powerful, therefore most modern programs should respect State Monism.

 Theorem -